***For Latest Phase 2 (Heightened Alert: 16 May – 13 Jun 2021) Rules and Regulations, refer to this link:

 From 24th April 2021 onwards till 7th May 2021: For funerals and wakes, cap will be increased to 50 persons on day of burial/cremation only.

-*kindly note that enquiry on rules and regulations about holding a wake during Phase 3 is only available everyday ***9am-9pm*** for enquirers that are not our client*
+*kindly note that other than Embrace Funeral Service’s customers, enquiry on rules and regulations about holding a wake during Phase 3 is only available ***9:30am-8pm*** everyday

 On 28th December 2020, as we enter Phase 3 of re-opening of circuit breaker regulations what are the rules and regulations to expect.